ruslanlap/palette-creator/README.md

 ## ⚠️ ⊞ Windows Users Note

 If you're using Windows, you'll need to install the `cairosvg` library separately.
 And you can do it with 'GTK for Windows Runtime Installer', 'MSYS2', 'WSL' and you can do a rain dance with mumbo-jumbo.
-But but I offer you a simple and easy way use API tool:
+But but I offer you a simple and easy way use API tool.
+It's called [ConvertApi](https://convertapi.com/).
+Follow the step by step guide to use ConvertApi below:

 ## ConvertApi